Are there time limits for bringing a claim for injury compensation in Queensland?

 However, in the case of injuries after 30 January 2015, your time period for bringing your claim may be extended in certain limited circumstances where specific steps set out in the legislation applying to work injury claims are complied with.

-As you can see, the time limits for bringing claims in Queensland for injuries occurring at work or in the course of work are very complex.
+In short, yes.
+Time limits for bringing claims in Queensland for injuries occurring at work or in the course of work are however very complex.

 If you think you may have a right to claim for an injury at work, you should contact The Personal Injury Lawyers as soon as possible to ensure that you are not missing out on your right to claim due to time limits that apply to it.